Le Luth Doré

 Le Luth Doré Urtext Editions

-Le Luth Doré Urtext Editions offer scores faithful to historical sources, optimised for musicians and musicologists.
-Our editions combine careful engraving, practical layout, durable materials, and a detailed critical apparatus presented in multiple languages.
+Le Luth Doré Urtext Editions offer musical scores faithful to historical sources, intended for musicians and musicologists.
+Our editions combine careful engraving, practical layout, durable materials, and a detailed critical apparatus in multiple languages.

-Each musical text is rigorously established note by note to ensure an authentic restitution of the works, preserving original fingerings and ornamentations, together with stylistically informed suggestions where the sources allow.
+Each text is rigorously established note by note to ensure an authentic restitution of the works, preserving original fingerings and ornamentation, with stylistic suggestions provided where the sources allow.

-Prepared by recognised specialists, our editions provide clear readability and support an informed interpretation of early music repertoire.
+Created by experts, our editions offer clear readability and an informed interpretation of early music repertoire.

-Le Luth Doré Urtext Editions are dedicated to the memory of William H. Roberts († 2024), co-founder and guiding inspiration of this collection.
-Without his vision and unwavering support, these editions would not have come into being.
+Le Luth Doré Urtext Editions are dedicated to the memory of William H. Roberts († 2024), co-founder and guiding spirit of the collection.

 Technical Details